+Why is it Important?
 Homeless people suffer high levels of stress from their lack of control over their housing situation, combined with high levels of poverty and often poor living conditions.
 They often also feel very isolated, especially when temporary accommodation is provided at a distance from the household's local community and friends (Shelter 2009).

-The Story Behind the Trends - Similar to those presenting as homeless the numbers awarded as full duty applicants are increasing year by year until 2011/12 and has decreased slightly in the past 2 years.
+The Story Behind the Trends Similar to those presenting as

+homeless the numbers

+awarded as Full Duty

+Applicants are increasing

+significantly in Newry &

+Mourne, with the other areas

+staying static.

-Dependent Children in Families and Young People Aged 16-18
+Dependent Children in Families and Young People Aged 16-18 Awarded As Full Duty Applicants

-Awarded as Full Duty Applicants Data Source: NIHE
+Data Source: NIHE